 A more general way of limiting access to your location data is to disable Google’s attempts to track your every move.
 You can do that by going to Settings > Location > Google Location History.

-Limiting which apps have location permission is even more important now that Vice reported on Locate X, a service that aggregates and sells location data harvested by users’ apps.
+Limiting which apps have location permission is even more important now that Vice reported on Locate X(new window), a service that aggregates and sells location data harvested by users’ apps.
 An internal Secret Service document confirms that the agency has purchased location data, information that it would normally need a warrant or court order to access, from Locate X. Other federal agencies, like Immigration and Customs Enforcement and the Internal Revenue Service, have engaged in similar practices.

 11. Use a non-Google version of Android

 If you take your privacy seriously, you could also consider using a version of Android that is not built by Google and won’t send them data.